timschmidt/hyperreal/README.md

 ## References

-These are the papers and books cited by source comments in this crate.
-They are listed here in MLA style so implementation notes can point to one citeable reference list.
+These are the papers and books which contribute ideas or methods to this crate.
+They are listed here in MLA style for easy citation.

 - Bareiss, Erwin H. "[Sylvester's Identity and Multistep Integer-Preserving Gaussian Elimination](https://www.ams.org/mcom/1968-22-103/S0025-5718-1968-0226829-0/)."